 On April 18, 2017, the Company was notified by Nasdaq that the stockholders' equity balance reported on its Form 10-K for the year ended December 31, 2016 fell below the \$2.5 million minimum requirement for continued listing under the Nasdaq Capital Market's Listing Rule 5550(b)(1) (the "Rule").
 As of December 31, 2016, the Company's stockholders' deficit balance was \$14.9 million.
-In accordance with the Rule, the Company has until June 2, 2017 to prepare and submit a plan to Nasdaq outlining how it intends to regain compliance.
-If the plan is accepted, the Company will be able to regain compliance with the continued listing requirement of Nasdaq Marketplace Rule 5550(b)(1) or that its plan will be accepted by Nasdaq.
+In accordance with the Rule, the Company submitted a plan to Nasdaq outlining how it intends to regain compliance.
+If the plan is accepted, the Company can be granted up to 180 calendar days from April 18, 2017 to evidence compliance.
+There can be no guarantee that the Company will be able to regain compliance with the continued listing requirement of Nasdaq Marketplace Rule 5550(b)(1) or that its plan will be accepted by Nasdaq.